 The massive plan is for companies with millions of subscribers.
 Benchmark Email charges $4,949.99 a month to send 15 million emails to 1,070,000 subscribers.
 It’s $5,279.99 a month for 16 million emails to 1,140,000 subscribers.
 Then, if you have 1,215,000 subscribers, you’d pay $5,499.99 a month to send up to 17 million emails.
 Pretty crazy, huh?

-How to Choose the Best Email Marketing Software
+How to Choose the Best Email Marketing Software in 2019

 With so many great options, you may wonder, how do you even choose?

 Well, we’d begin with comparing prices.
 Obviously, a company like Benchmark Email probably isn’t much of a fit considering you’re a small business.
 You don’t always want the cheapest plan, especially if you’re sacrificing features and services you really need.
 Make sure you read the small print, as sometimes certain services cost extra.